 PET stands for 'positron emission tomography.'
-Not all hospitals have PET scanners but they are increasingly being used in the diagnosis of cancer.
+Not all hospitals have PET scanners but they are used to detect spread or metastases in osteosarcoma.

 PET scans can examine the whole body, rather than a specific area.
 They can also detect how well treatments are working.